UZBEKISTAN: Torture and death threats unpunished

 Jehovah's Witnesses are considering filing an appeal to the United Nations (UN) Human Rights Committee, they told Forum 18.

 Human rights defenders remain sceptical about government claims and legal changes allegedly banning torture and punish torturers.
-One human righst defender told news agency centre1.com: "Many still keep silent about their torture because the law-enforcement agencies threaten them and their family members, telling them that their complaints will only worsen the situation" (see below).
+One human righst defender told news agency centre1.com: "Many still keep silent about their torture because state agencies threaten them and their family members, telling them that their complaints will only worsen the situation" (see below).

 Torture and impunity for torturers